640 South State StreetDover, Delaware 19901

 If you have already come in contact with the plants, remove the oils from your skin as soon as possible.
 Do this by washing with ordinary soap.
 Repeat the cleaning with the soap 3 times.
 There are also alcohol-based wipes that help remove the oils.
 Also wash all clothes and shoes because the oils can remain on them.

-For the itching, your health care provider may recommend over-the-counter creams, such as calamine lotion.
+For the itching, your healthcare provider may recommend over-the-counter creams, such as calamine lotion.
 He or she may also recommend bathing in a baking soda or colloidal oatmeal bath.
 These can be bought at your local drugstore.
-Sometimes your health care provider will prescribe a medicine to take by mouth for the itching.
+Sometimes your healthcare provider will prescribe a topical cortisone containing cream or medicine to take by mouth for the itching.
+Oral steroids are commonly used along with oral antihistamines.

-Tell your health care provider if you have a temperature over 100°F (38°C) and the blisters and rash are on your face, in your eyes, near your genitals, or all over your body.
-After a medical history and physical, your health care provider may prescribe a steroid cream or injection to help with the swelling and itching.
+Tell your healthcare provider if you have a temperature over 100°F (38°C) and the blisters and rash are on your face, in your eyes, near your genitals, or all over your body.
+After a medical history and physical, your healthcare provider may prescribe a steroid cream, pills, or injection to help with the swelling and itching.

-In some cases, a severe reaction that causes swelling or trouble with breathing or swallowing may occur.
+In some cases, a severe reaction that causes swelling or trouble with breathing or swallowing may happen.
 If this happens, get treatment right away.
 This is an emergency.

 Be sure to follow recommendations for preventing an allergic reaction to these plants by avoiding exposure.